jootse84/jootse84.github.io/_posts/2017-03-19-lsh-for-finding-document-similarity.md

 Last Tuesday [winter storm Stella hit New York](http://www.independent.co.uk/news/world/americas/stella-storm-blizzard-emergency-weather-ice-rain-a7630316.html), and because it was impossible to commute to [RC](https://www.recurse.com/) me and my roommate [@nandajavarma](https://twitter.com/nandajavarma) decided to spend our afternoon coding a [Python script](https://github.com/nandajavarma/document-similarity) to calculate the similarities between different documents.

-Document similarity is a huge field in Natural Language Processing, so our purpose was to experiment with some simple concepts and see the results of comparing few documents.
+Document similarity is a huge field in Natural Language Processing, so our purpose was to experiment with some simple concepts and see the results of comparing a few documents.
 We divided the job into two tasks to be able to cover the whole functionality in one day: my roommate was in charge of extracting the semantics of the documents while I was in charge of calculating the similarities of the resulting extractions.

 # Creating a semantical representation

 The difference between semantical vs syntactical representation lies in the idea of distance between words based on the likeness of their **meaning** as opposed to their **syntactical composition** (i.e. word order, lexemes or how the String is created).

 Let's take a look at these two sentences:
-- The **bear** is shitting in the woods.
+- The **bear** shit in the woods.
 - I can't **bear** this shit.

 Both sentences are syntactically quite similar but semantically different.
 The word *bear* has a different connotation in each sentence; in the first one we can link the interpretation of 'bear' with 'animal' or 'dangerous' while in the second one we can link it with words like 'action' or 'upset'.